BadBert2401/sales-forecast-4weeks/README.md

 ## Evaluation

 The trained models are utilized to predict future sales values with a test set for the next 4 weeks.
-Evaluation metrics such as Mean Absolute Percentage Error (MSE) and Mean Absolute Error (MAE) are used to assess the performance of the forecasting models.
+Evaluation metrics such as Mean Absolute Percentage Error (MAPE) and Mean Absolute Error (MAE) are used to assess the performance of the forecasting models.

 ## Prediction for the Next 4 Weeks